arashnm80/arashnm80.github.io/handbook/teacher.md

 title: Teacher
 ---

-The world doesn't need more teachers.
+The world doesn't need more teachers, It needs leaders and real fuckers.